 Gift giving has certainly become popular over the christmas period in China.
 No surprise, then, that Father Christmas, known in Chinese as 圣诞老人 - Shèngdàn Lǎo rén - makes an appearance in Chinese Christmas celebrations.
 In cities, some shopping centres will have a Santa’s grotto, much like in the US and Europe.
 In China, though, Santa’s helpers are likely to be ‘sisters’ rather than ‘elves’ - young women in colourful costumes helping with giving out gifts.

 Christmas in China is a hugely commercialised affair.
 People give gifts to friends and loved ones - but they also buy things for themselves during the period.
 Shops and malls, as well as online retailers, have deep discounts and encourage spending during this time of year.

 As well as Christmas, there’s ‘Singles Day’ in November - in which people buy themselves gifts as a sort of anti-Valentines Day, and another shopping extravaganza on December 12th, when online retailers offer discounts much like Cyber Monday.
 It’s an expensive season long before Christmas comes round.
-If you’re an expat living in China, you might find you need to transfer money from your home account to China, for gifts and other expenses during this festive period.
+If you’re an expat living in China, you might find you need to send money, for gifts and other expenses during this festive period.